Vonng/pigsty/docs/PGSQL-MONITOR.md

 host    all  dbuser_monitor  <infra_ip>/32     md5
 ```

+If your RDS does not support the RAW HBA format, add admin/infra node IP to the whitelist.

 ---------------------

 ### Monitor Schema

-Monitor schema is **optional**, but we strongly recommend to create one.
+Monitor schema is **optional**, but we strongly recommend creating one.

 ```sql
 CREATE SCHEMA IF NOT EXISTS monitor;               -- create dedicate monitor schema